Typical dishes of Venice food

-The flavour and taste of the venice food come from the city islands which, in ancient times, mixed its ingredients and aromas with those of the Mainland – as well as from the attainment of traveling experiences with the East.
-However, the original remains faithful to fishing, hunting and horticulture, ingredients absolutely necessary for the Venetian food.
+The flavor and taste of the Venice food come from the city islands which, in ancient times, mixed its ingredients and aromas with those of the Mainland – as well as from the attainment of traveling experiences with the East.
+However, the original remains faithful to fishing, hunting, and horticulture, ingredients absolutely necessary for the Venetian food.

 THE CUISINE OF VERONA

 The legend of the “pastissada de caval” (horse meat) hides in all likelihood the origin of the Lombard dish acknowledged as veronese.
 Soups plus different types of rice dish are point force of the cuisine of Verona.

 First courses: bigoli with Agole, gnocchi with potato, pasta di fagioli (pasta and beans), risotto di radicchio (rice with chicory), risotto with tastasal (rice); tagliatelle con frattaglie di gallo (noodles with offal); papparelle with figadini (liver) or the bisi (peas) and bigoli with the pilchard.
 The second courses: beef stew, baked alborelle; sardines in saor (sardines with vinegar and tanning onions); tinca alle erbe o in umido con piselli (tench with herbal or stewed with peas), carpione (fish) or trout, perch, and boiled pearà (pepata – “sauce composed of grated bread, beef marrow, grana cheese, butter and oil”).
 Everything tasted with the best wines: Bardolino, Valpolicella, Soave, and Recioto.